 Raw Shea Butter is darker in color, ivory to beige to brownish-greenish, and it has a pretty strong earthy fragrance.
 If you find the earthy smell too much, this type of Shea might not be for you.
 Because it is extracted with traditional, non-heating methods, raw Shea retains all of the goodness that it has to offer.

 Both types are solid at room temperature and the consistency is pretty solid.
 However, it is very easy to whip shea butter, and adding a bit of a softer fat makes it easily spreadable and soft to the touch.

-What can a whipped shea butter do for your skin?
+What will whipped shea butter do for your skin?